gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/additional-info.md

 # Additional Information on Simple Federation

-This page contains additional information and considerations a admin may need to know when using the federated store type.
+This page contains additional information and considerations an admin may need to know when using the federated store type.

 ## How are Operations Handled?